PatLesiak/Final-Project-Game/README.md

 # Final-Project-Game

 I have decided to take a shot on developing my first game using pygame module.
-Games are something which sometimes help me relax after stressfull live matters.
+Games are something which sometimes help me relax after stressful live matters.

 Pygame tutorial i have found helped me understand python basics and more advanced functions while having a great time.